 COMPUTABILITA' E COMPLESSITA'Module COMPLESSITA'

-Academic Year 2025/2026 - Teacher: Domenico CANTONEExpected Learning Outcomes
+Academic Year 2025/2026 - Teacher: DOMENICO CANTONEExpected Learning Outcomes

 Knowledge and understanding: Students will acquire the fundamental notions related to time complexity classes, with particular focus on the class NP and the concept of NP-completeness.
 The propositional satisfiability problem (SAT) and Cook’s Theorem will also be studied in depth.
 Finally, computational issues associated with several classical problems will be examined, including 3-SAT, n-SAT, Vertex Cover, Clique, Independent Set, Hitting Set, Set Cover, Subset Sum, and Knapsack.